azat-co/aws-intermediate/labs/1-hello-world-aws-cli.md

 aws ec2 describe-instances --instance-ids i-0ca91f9842b88d206
 ```

-If you have just a single (or only a few) instances, then you can run `aws ec2 describe-instances` without IDs.
+If you only have a single (or only a few) instance(s), then you can run `aws ec2 describe-instances` without IDs.
 If you have many instances, provide the ID which you saved (you did save it, right?) from `run-instances`:

 ```
 aws ec2 describe-instances --instance-ids i-0ca91f9842b88d206
 ```

 Copy the PublicDnsName.
-If you don't see it, make sure status is 16: running.
+If you don't see it, make sure the status is 16: running.
 Also, double check the security group.

 ## 6. Get public IP and test